andy-thomason/ejit/README.md

-# Ejit: A very stupid JIT
+# Ejit - A very stupid JIT

 Ejit is designed to be a very low level JIT compiler with the goal to generate code quickly for use in emulators and virtual machines.